accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * [HBase Secondary Index](http://ceur-ws.org/Vol-1810/DOLAP_paper_10.pdf) compares global index and local index, mentioned in the [LSM-tree survey](https://arxiv.org/pdf/1812.07527.pdf).
 Global index only needs one search but incurs high consistency cost upon updates.
 Local index colocates with each data partition, where consistency update is kept local, but a search needs to query all partitions.

+__Content distribution network (CDN)__

+  * [Facebook Owl](https://www.facebook.com/atscaleevents/videos/2897218060568137/?t=739) runs a decentralized peer-to-peer data layer (like BitTorrent), while maintaining a centralized control plan with sharded Trackers per region.
+P2P architecture efficiently scales out and achieves a very high traffic growth v.s. server growth ratio.
+Content distribution is chunk by chunk, while each chunk follows a different ephemeral distribution tree composed dynamically.
+Besides preset policies for peer selection and caching, an Emulation framework uses Random-restart Hill Climbing to search for the best policy settings.
+CDN can also be seen as a special type of distributed cache.

 ## Storage components breakdown

 To plot the architecture design space for distributed storage systems, we divide it by three different dimensions.
 They map to static/runtime views and non-functional goals of the architecture.
 Common components can be extracted from sources like section [Reference architectures in storage areas](.).
 They may overlap, while I strive to separate them concisely and clearly.